Cellie0320/Cellie0320/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for creating and learning new things.
 Here's a bit about me:

 ## 👤 About Me

-- 🔭 Currently working on:
+- 🔭 **Currently working on:**
-Building AI-assisted solutions at Amax Digital and developing full-stack projects using PHP, MySQL, JavaScript, and jQuery to strengthen my junior developer foundation.
+Strengthening my technical foundation in IT Support at Amax while building AI-assisted and full-stack projects using PHP, MySQL, JavaScript, and jQuery to sharpen my development skills and real-world problem-solving ability.

-- 🌱 Currently learning:
+- 🌱 **Currently learning:**
-Cloud-native deployments, advanced system design patterns, and working toward certifications (Google AI Essentials, Azure AI-102, PMI CAPM) as I progress from junior to intermediate and senior full-stack roles.
+Networking fundamentals, server environments, cloud concepts, and security best practices as I transition toward a long-term goal in cybersecurity—while continuing to expand my full-stack and AI knowledge.

-- 👯 Looking to collaborate on:
+- 👯 **Looking to collaborate on:**
-Full-stack projects that integrate AI innovation, intelligent automation tools, and project management workflows—especially within fintech and enterprise solutions.
+Projects that combine infrastructure, automation, and security-focused thinking—especially tools that solve real operational or enterprise challenges.

-- 💬 Ask me about:
+- 💬 **Ask me about:**
-Full-stack development, AI integration, project management practices, or anything related to my portfolio and career journey.
-I’m always open to meaningful discussions and collaboration.
+IT troubleshooting, system environments, full-stack fundamentals, AI integration, or how I’m bridging hands-on support experience with cybersecurity growth.

-- ⚡ Fun fact:
+- ⚡ **Fun fact:**
-I'm a builder–learner hybrid — I learn fastest by building real systems, breaking them (intentionally!), fixing them, and iterating until they're production-ready 🚀
+I’m a builder–learner hybrid — I understand systems best by building them, breaking them (on purpose), troubleshooting them, and rebuilding them stronger 🚀

 ## 🛠️ Skills: